openedx/openedx-events/docs/how-tos/consume-an-event.rst

 Step 3: Create an Event Receiver and Connect it to the Event
 =============================================================

 An :term:`Event Receiver` is simply a function that listens for a specific event and executes custom logic in response to the event being triggered.
-You can create an event receiver by using the decorator of the Django signal receivers.
+You can create an event receiver by using the Django signals `receiver`_ decorator.
 Here's an example of an event receiver that listens for the ``COURSE_ENROLLMENT_CREATED`` event and creates a notification preference for the user:

 .. code-block:: python